material-motion/material-motion/specifications/directors.md

 <p style="text-align:center"><tt>feature: tear-down</tt></p>

-Directors may wish to receive a tearDown event when their Runtime is about to shut down.
+Directors may implement a `tearDown` function.
+This function will be invoked when their Runtime is about to shut down.

 <p style="text-align:center"><tt>/feature: tear-down</tt></p>